 The State has also developed partnerships with numerous providers to tailor outreach and engagement to a variety of communities across the state.
-See Appendix for a complete list of private partners.

 Targeted Outreach for Equity, Access, and Promotion

 The NYS Vaccine Equity Task Force also lead a Fireside chat series with trusted messengers - clinicians, public health experts, faith leaders and community leaders.
 A fireside toolkit was also developed in the top 6 languages and can be found at www.ny.gov/vetf, along with the 10 archived fireside chats.